Ericawanja/Javascript-Data-structure-and-Algorithms/4. Javascript Objects/README.md

 person.age //undefined
 ```

-The dot operation can only be used if the property is a valid javascript identifier.
+The dot operation can only be used if the property is a valid JavaScript identifier.

 A dot operation will throw an error if the property name has a space, hyphen or if the property is dynamically determined.
 In such circumstances use the bracket notation.